digram/bukua-auth/README.md

 4. **User creation errors**
    - Check if users table already has the required columns
    - Ensure all existing fields in the users table are nullable as specified

+5. **CORS issues**
+   - Verify `bukua-auth/callback` is added to CORS paths
+   - Ensure Bukua domains are in allowed_origins
+   - Check that X-Inertia headers are exposed

 ## Support